presidentbeef/brakeman/docs/warning_types/session_setting/index.markdown

 ### HTTP Only

 It is recommended that session cookies be set to "http-only".
-This helps prevent stealing of cookies via cross site scripting.
+This helps prevent stealing of cookies via cross-site scripting.

 ### Secret Length